Opus10/qik/docs/spaces.md

 ## Fences

-Plugins such as [Pygraph](plugin_pygraph.md) leverage the `fence` of a space, which is an enclosure of paths in a project.
+Plugins such as [Pygraph](plugin_pygraph.md) leverage the `fence` of a space, which is an enclosure of directories in a project.

 By default, the `fence` is disabled.
 Use `fence = true` to enclose modules: